Tuba-Saeed/DomainIntel/README.md

 # DomainIntel

 DomainIntel is a tool for gathering various types of information about domains.
-It includes functionalities such as: